 I broke off the relationship and carried on with my life.

 Her behaviour had become a running joke with my friends and 30 years later it is still mentioned.

 As a 51-year-old man, who is now “slightly” more emotionally aware, I realise that I was a victim of physical and mental domestic abuse.
 I had normalised my girlfriend’s behaviour.

 I was a young man, who in the 80’s had only ever heard of women suffering abuse.
 I put it down to my then girlfriend being insecure.

 The BBC recently published statistics from charities supporting men who have suffered domestic abuse, showing a 60% increase during COVID 19.
 As I sadly previously believed, domestic abuse is certainly not a gender specific issue.
 It is a worryingly increasing problem, that can affect anyone at any time.

-Nick O'Neill is the Governance & Business manager at Wirral Borough Council and a LawCare volunteer and champion
+Nick O'Neill is the Chambers Director at Oriel Chambers and a LawCare volunteer and champion

 Real stories of people in the legal community who have experienced stress, depression, anxiety and more.